yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Using.rst

 = Using OpenWrt for the first time =

 !OpenWrt uses the DMZ LED to signal bootup, turning the LED on while booting and off once completely booted.
-Once booted, you should be able to ssh into the router using the last address it was configured for.
+Once booted, you should be able to telnet into the router using the last address it was configured for.

 {{{